-Google constantly improves its algorithm to make sure that the search results are based on the best user experience, specially on mobile devices.
-Mobile searches are greater in number than searches made on desktop or laptop computers.
+Google continually improves its algorithm to make sure that the search results are based on the best user experience, especially on mobile devices.
+Mobile searches are higher in number than searches made on desktop or laptop computers.

 You need to make sure that your content fits into the mobile version.
-It’s not only effective in gaining more customers, but also gives an impression that your company is handling digital media correctly.
+It’s not only useful in gaining more customers but also gives an impression that your company is handling digital media correctly.

 Fandango does a great job of providing their customers with the best information quickly on mobile devices.
 They also have an app, which uses location targeting to search for nearby cinemas and events.